HALO Trust: Laos

 One of the results of the Vietnam War (1964 to 1973) is the magnitude of the UXO problem remaining in Laos.
 During the conflict, the country was subject to heavy aerial bombardment, resulting in the world's largest contamination from unexploded submunitions.
 The US estimates that it dropped over 2 million tons of bombs, including 270 million cluster munitions (known locally as "bombies"), during this period.
 During the same period, an unknown number of anti-personnel and anti-tank mines were laid along the country's borders and around military bases and airfields.

 While the number of mine and UXO related accidents continue to decrease from over 200 per year in the 1990s to about 50 in 2018, over 25% of all villages in Laos still remain contaminated, primarily with UXO.

 HALO's survey, explosive ordnance disposal (EOD) and UXO clearance program is focused on the four most contaminated districts in Savannakhet Province.
 As of 2017, its staff numbered 303 (45% women), forming 10 clearance teams and 14 survey teams.
 For 2018 it had permission to expand the efforts to 14 districts for a total of 538 villages.

 South and Central Asia

 Afghanistan

 On 9 June 2021, a HALO Trust De-Mining Team was reportedly attacked in Afghanistan, with 10 team members killed and more than a dozen wounded.
 The Afghanistan government blamed the Taliban for the attack.
 The militant group denied any responsibility.
 HALO Trust stated that the Taliban actually came to their aid and scared off the assailants.
 ISIL-K claimed credit for the attack.

 Sri Lanka

-The collapse of the (2002) ceasefire agreement in 2006 and escalating fighting severely constrained the pace of humanitarian aid and demining.
-The LTTE's defeat in May 2009 led to a new government focus on demining as a prerequisite for resettlement of people displaced by the conflict.

 HALO has been working in Sri Lanka since 2002, with 1,045 demining staff currently in the provinces of Jaffna, Kilinochchi and Mulaittivu.
 HALO teams conduct manual and mechanical mine clearance alongside survey and explosive ordnance disposal (EOD).
 In December 2015 The HALO Trust announced that it had cleared 200,000 landmines in Sri Lanka.
-James Cowan, CEO said: